 Each project we undertake is in tandem with the Zambezi Ventures investment fund to ensure economic development supports anti-poaching efforts.
 It is our firm belief and life's mission to templatize this approach of bringing technology and investment throughout sub-Saharan Africa to achieve zero poaching.

-Current use cases from our project in Zimbabwe for which we are creating the tech stack:
+Current use cases from Wild Is Life in Zimbabwe are used for creating the tech stack:

 Safe elephant rewilding